intelsdi-x/swan/vagrant/README.md

 ### Privisioners

-There are two provisioners defined in [Vagrantfile](Vagrantfile): `aws` and `virtualbox`.
-CI infracture uses first of them while the second should be used for development.
+There are two provisioners defined in the [Vagrantfile](Vagrantfile): `aws` and `virtualbox`.
+Our CI infracture uses the first of them while the second should be used for development.
 If you try to use `aws` provider on your own it will fail as AMI is not publicly available.